 What is a W-4?

 Essentially, a W-4 is how you let your employer know the amount that should be taken out of your paycheck for taxes.
 When you start a new job, you’re required to fill one out — but, you can also update them at any point.
-If you’re financial situation changes, such as with a marriage, divorce, birth of a child, move to a new home, etc., you may want to fill out a new form to be sure you have the money you need to cover daily expenses.
+If your financial situation changes, such as with a marriage, divorce, birth of a child, move to a new home, etc., you may want to fill out a new form to be sure you have the money you need to cover daily expenses.

 - In Line A, you enter 1 if no one claims you as a dependent.